My-Space-Open-Source/intercom-codeigniter/README.md

 define BASEPATH constant somewhere before including this code All calls to log_message function

-## At Present follwing methods are available:
+## Available Methods:
+At present we have implemented few methods and we will soon cover all of them.
+Also please note that all the methods accept an associtive array as a input.

 ### User Feature: